Data Splits 🗃️

 AI-Derived Annotations

 At RUMC, we deal with non-annotated training cases with a semi-supervised learning strategy (Bosma et al., 2022).
 We have released AI-derived csPCa lesion annotations for all 1500 cases in the Public Training and Development Dataset (picai_labels/csPCa_lesion_delineations/AI), using this method.
 Participants can choose to use these AI-derived annotations for non-annotated training cases or use their own methodology for the same.
-In a similar manner (see algorithm), we have also released AI-derived whole-gland segmentations of the prostate forย all 1500 casesย in theย Public Training and Development Dataset:ย
+In a similar manner (see algorithm), we have also released AI-derived whole-gland segmentations of the prostate for all 1500 cases in the *Public Training and Development Dataset: *picai_labels/anatomical_delineations/whole_gland/AI

 Hidden Tuning and Testing Cohorts